Sloeber/arduino-eclipse-plugin/readme.md

 ### Running the Plugin

-Then running is very simple - just right click it.bayaens.arduino.core and select:
+Then running is very simple - just right click io.sloeber.core and select:

 > Run as → Eclipse Application